yangyangangela/determine_cascade_sizes/cascade_model/readme.txt

   process: ordered sequence of the indices of line outages in the cascade

   proctime: the time separation between two consecutive failures, it has the same length as process and the first ntrigger numbers are zero.

+GenInfo: general information of the power grid system

+  ng: number of generators

+  nl: number of lines

+  nInOutline: number of lines not-in-service before any simulations

+  tload_in: total load in the initial steady state (in MW)

+  tgencap: total power capacity of all generators (in MW)

+  init_mpc: initial matpower struct before any bugs fixed

+OtherInfo: other information on the set up of simulation

+  nt: total number of cascade events

+  ntrig: number of lines selected as trigger in a single event

+  sqr: squeezing ratio to adjust the capacity of lines.
+Example: sqr=1 means that all lines have the original capacity.

+  dr: demand ratio.
+Example: dr=1 means to keep demand as the original demand.

+  tnc: the group of lines where trigger are selected.
+For advance setting, the tnc should be changed along with TStrategy in prepare_branch_data.m.

+  TStrategy: index indicating the triggering strategy (advanced setting)

+  Tinner_branch: Advance setting with tnc and TStrategy.
+See prepare_branch_data.m

+  init_mpc: the intial matpower structure right before the simulation of cascade starts.

 (See record_cascade_res.m for more details)